How many times have you heard about the "metaverse" but haven't really taken the time to understand what it is? Maybe you think it has something to...

 After bouncing from R1, the price increases and breaks through R2.
 This creates another long signal on the chart.
 Therefore, we buy BAC again.

 This is another pivot point trading approach.
-However, this time we will stress the cases when the price action bounces from the pivot levels.
+Instead of buying breakouts, in this pivot point trading strategy we emphasize the examples when the price action bounces from the pivot levels.

-Pivot point bounce trades should be held at least until the price action reaches the next level on the chart.
-This is how it works:
+To be clear, pivot point bounce trades should be held at least until the price action reaches the next level on the chart.

-Above is a 5-minute chart of the Ford Motor Co. from July 14, 2016.
+Above is a 5-minute chart of the Ford Motor Co.
 The image shows a couple of pivot point bounce trades taken according to our strategy.

 Our pivot point analysis shows that the first trade starts 5 periods after the market opening.
-The price goes above R2 in the opening bell.
-Then we see a decrease and a bounce from the R2 level.
+The price goes above R2 at the opening bell.
+Then we see a decrease in supply and a bounce from the R2 level.
 This creates a long signal on the chart and we buy Ford placing a stop loss order below the R2 level.

-The price enters a bullish trend and we will stay with the trade until Ford touches the R3 level.
-We close the trade when this happens.
+Immediately following, the price enters a bullish trend.
+Because of this, we stay with the trade until Ford touches the R3 level.

 If there is no one looking to sell at a pivot point resistance level and there are no swing highs – that equals odds in your favor.